ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 virtually nothing except pass the right props from my state store to a subset of my GUI components.

-The functional programming paradigm's goal was to reduce side effects by removing state from components but now we have just shifted our entire set of problems into a new domain and now created a bunch of solutions in that new domain to avoid a whole new set of bugs.
-As always, developer diligence and some best practice principles are required whether you choose functional or imperative.
+The functional programming paradigm's goal was to reduce side effects by removing state from components but now we have just shifted our entire set of problems into a new domain and now created a bunch of solutions and programming "rules" in that new domain to avoid a whole new set of bugs.

+As always, developer diligence and some best practice principles are required whether you choose functional or imperative style of programming.
 Neither functional nor imperative programming is better, they are just different and an inexperienced or poor developer is guaranteed to naturally create bugs in both.

 ### Inversion of Control (IOC)